DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: A Feasibility-Optimized Deep Neural Network Approach For AC-OPF

 \subsection{Prediction and Reconstruction}

 We summarize the set of independent variables (to predict) and the remaining dependent variables (to reconstruct) for each type of bus in Table~\ref{table2}.
-As illustrated in the table, DNN predicts the voltage phase angle and voltage magnitude on the slack bus, $\theta_0$ and $|V_0|$, and the set of the active power generation and the voltage magnitude for the P-V buses, i.e., $P_{Gi}$ and $|V_i|,i\in \mathcal{G}$.
-We note that the voltage angle on the slack bus (reference angle), the active and reactive power load on the P-Q buses, are given and therefore no need for prediction.
-For every variable in Table~\ref{table2} to be predicted by the DNN, say $x_{pred}$, is related to a operating constraints i.e., $x^{\min} \le x_{pred} \le x^{\max}$.
-We associate with it a one-to-one corresponding scaling factor by
+As seen, DNN predicts the voltage phase angle and voltage magnitude on the slack bus, $\theta_0$ and $|V_0|$, and the set of the active power generation and the voltage magnitude for the P-V buses, i.e., $P_{Gi}$ and $|V_i|,i\in \mathcal{G}$.
+Every variable in Table~\ref{table2} to be predicted by the DNN, denoted by $x_{pred}$, is related to a operating constraints, i.e., $x^{\min} \le x_{pred} \le x^{\max}$.
+Similar to \cite{deepopf1,deepopf2,zamzam2019learning}, we associate with it a one-to-one corresponding scaling factor by

 where $s_{pred}$ is the scaling factor.
 The DNN will predict $s_{pred} $ and compute $x_{pred}$ by \eqref{scaling}.
 In our design, the Sigmoid function~\cite{goodfellow2016deepma} is applied as the activation function of the output layer to ensure the predicted scaling factor to within $(0, 1)$.